mrupgradable/profile-jumper.github.io/index.md

 </section>

 <section class="centered">
-    <h2>Folder bookmarks to every profile in one place</h2>
+    <h2>Foldered Bookmarks to Profile Links</h2>
-    <p>Instead of having all profile links in a bookmark folder - have these frequently used profile links in one place.</p>
+    <p>Why clutter your bookmarks with profile links?<br/> Put your frequently used links in one place - because even your browser deserves to be organized for once!</p>

     <div class="before-and-after">
         <div class="before">